We Handle All Types of Car Accident Injury Claims in Fort Lauderdale and Throughout Florida

-There are many different ways that an accident can occur on the road, and while we are behind the wheel we must stay vigilant in order to anticipate and hopefully avoid these situations.
-Unfortunately, no amount of defensive driving will ever guarantee that we won’t be the victims of someone else’s reckless, negligent, or otherwise dangerous driving behaviors.
-In the event that you are hurt, or a loved one is killed, due to someone else’s driving, it is important that you partner with an experienced car accident attorney who can help you get the compensation you deserve.
+Florida Highway Safety and Motor Vehicle (FLHSMV) reports that there were 401,540 motor vehicle collisions in the state in 2021 alone.
+There are many different ways that an accident can occur on the road, and while we are behind the wheel, we must stay vigilant in order to anticipate and hopefully avoid these situations.
+Unfortunately, no amount of defensive driving will ever guarantee that you can avoid collisions.
+A top car accident lawyer in Fort Lauderdale can help.

 A rear-end crash often happens when the rear driver fails to notice that the lead driver has come to a stop or has slowed down.
 This is not always the case, though, because sometimes a lead driver may stop short or have to slam on their brakes, causing an unavoidable crash as the rear driver runs into the back of their vehicle.
 Regardless of how the crash was caused, the at-fault driver (or, more specifically, their insurance provider) must be held liable for the damages.